-Councilwoman Joan Cergol is a lifelong resident of Huntington widely known as a knowledgeable and compassionate advocate for the betterment of her hometown and its residents.
-In addition to her common sense approach and well-developed problem solving skills, Joan brings to the Council seat a wealth of Town knowledge and experience with sixteen years of executive level economic and community development public service to Huntington.
-Joan’s government service is preceded by 18 years of public and private sector management level positions in public relations and marketing, including her own business.
+Councilwoman Joan Cergol, who was elected to the Town Board in November 2018, is a lifelong resident of Huntington widely known as a knowledgeable and compassionate advocate for the betterment of her hometown and its 200,000+ residents.
+In addition to her common sense approach and well-developed problem solving skills, Joan brings to the Council a wealth of Town knowledge and experience with seventeen years of executive level economic and community development public service to Huntington.
+Joan’s Town government service is preceded by 18 years of public and private sector management level positions in public relations and marketing, including her own business.

 Using her private sector skills in a public forum, has Joan helped countless businesses and individuals navigate government bureaucracy to solve their problems.
 As a result, the Times of Huntington Newspaper named Joan their Woman of the Year in Government in 2012, calling her the “go-to-girl in government.”
 In 2011, Sustainable Long Island bestowed upon Joan its “Getting it Done” Award for her work in leading the Town’s efforts in the creation and completion of Huntington Station’s Gateway Park.

 Joan has long worked with community and business groups to build consensus for projects that promote economic vibrancy in the town’s downtown hamlet centers.
 These groups have come to rely upon and trust Joan’s guidance, commitment and care in ensuring the coordination of town services and support from other levels of government that are vital to their success.
 Her grant writing pursuits have brought many millions to Town projects.